DeQuayG/SRE_Challenge/s3_backend.md

  https://www.terraform.io/cdktf/concepts/remote-backends

- This is just one method of storing state, just copy this into your "main.tf" file and run:
+ This is just one method of storing state, just copy this into your "providers.tf" file and run:

 #After running this code with a "terraform apply, uncomment the code below and run it again, you will then initialize the backend for the code in a remote S3 Bucket"